beothorn/libreSubs/README.txt

 The more technical aims

 - Subtitles are refered by it's corresponding video file sha1, so there's no way to download a wrong file
-- All edits to a file are logged with git, so all git commands are available from the web interface
+- All edits to a file are logged with git, this way, all git commands are available from the web interface
 - A rich javascript based srt editor
 - Drag and drop video on browser to download subtitle